DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_faq.md

 This error is likely caused by using different Python versions to compile DAFoam and run DAFoam cases. **Make sure you DO NOT close the terminal before all the installation steps are done!** For example, one may forget to load the DAFoam environment and use the system built-in Python 2.7 to run a case, while DAFoam was compiled with Python 3.8.
 To fix this, first check if you can find some compiled DAFoam libraries in the dafoam/dafoam folder, e.g., pyDASolverIncompressible.cpython-38-x86_64-linux-gnu.so.
 The Python version is in the library name (cpython-38).
 So make sure your current Python environment (type `python -V` to check) matches the version in the library name.
 They do not match, we suggest you recompile DAFoam following the **exact** steps from [here](https://dafoam.github.io/mydoc_installation_source.html#dafoam)

+## How to speed up DAFoam repo compilation speed for code development?

+Compiling the DAFoam repo may make take up 30 minutes, depending on your PC performance.
+If you are modifying the DAFoam source code and need to quickly test your changes, you don't need to compile all the DAFoam components.
+To speed up the DAFoam repo compilation, you can use the command `Allmake incompressible` to compile only the incompressible libraries and solvers.
+This will significantly speed up the process because all the compressible and solid libraries and solvers will not be compiled.
+To further speed up the compilation process, you can open dafoam/src/adjoint/Make/files_Incompressible and delete the solvers, turbulence models, and other stuff you don't need to compile.
+For example, if you want to test a new change for DASimpleFoam with the SA turbulence model and force objective, you can use this simplified [files_Incompressible](mydoc_get_started_files_incompressible_simplefoam.html).

 ## How to run a multipoint optimization?

 Refer to the tutorial tutorials-main/NACA0012_Airfoil/multipoint.